2077v2/Goblet/README.md

 IF THE DESCRIPTION DOESNT SHOW UP CLICK [HERE](https://github.com/MRGHIA88V2/Goblet)

-Collection Rev 59
+### Collection Rev 59

 ![img](https://i.imgur.com/fumvVUj.png)

 ![](https://s11.gifyu.com/images/Border.jpg)Hey Prefects [v2](https://www.nexusmods.com/users/123334373) here this is [THE GOBLET](https://next.nexusmods.com/hogwartslegacy/collections/uehwil) for **Hogwarts Legacy**.

-These are the best mods and are a must-have to immerse yourself into Hogwarts Legacy.
+These are the best mods from the best authors and are a must-have to immerse yourself into **Hogwarts Legacy**.

 This is a [1](https://)[10+](https://) Mod Collection it is the largest and most comprehensive mod list for **Hogwarts Legacy** if you can't be bothered reading this description then this collection isn't for you.
 It has been put together in a way that you can customize it to your liking you can toggle off/on what mods you don't want in **Vortex** if there are some you don't like.

-Huge thank you to all the talented people that have put in the time and effort to make these mods possible.
-If you enjoy this collection, **PLEASE** endorse the mod authors.
+Huge thank you to all the talented people that have put in the time and effort to create these amazing mods.
+If you enjoy this collection, **PLEASE** show your support and endorse the mod authors and the collection.

 ![img](https://i.imgur.com/gF9VG11.png)